 Welcome to Hawthorn Class

-My name is Mr Webber and I am now in my second year at CPS.
+My name is Mr Webber and I am now in my third year at CPS.
 As well as being lucky enough to be the year 6 teacher I am also Maths subject lead and help oversee the development of Maths across the school.
 Outside of school I have a young son called Oliver who is just about to start Year 1 this year and a rather gorgeous pet Hamster called Eliza.
 My wife is also a teacher in secondary.

 Other adults who you will be seeing this year are the wonderful Mrs Watters.
 As I'm sure you already know Mrs Watters is amazingly supportive and we are very lucky to have her in Hawthorn this year.